mjbradvica/SimpleDomain/README.md

 ### Domain Events with MediatR

-If you are using [MediatR](https://github.com/jbogard/MediatR) to publish events.
-It may be easier to create an interface that aggregates the interfaces necessary.
+If you are using [MediatR](https://github.com/jbogard/MediatR) to publish events, it may be easier to create an interface that aggregates the interfaces necessary.

 ```csharp
 public interface IEventNotification : INotification, IDomainEvent